University of Iowa Health Care

 The relationship we have with our patients is, in part, a fiduciary relationship.
 Patients trust us and rightly expect us to act in their best interest.
 Patients should be confident that decisions regarding their care are not influenced by the self-interest of their health care providers.

-The following employees, if employed 50 percent time or greater, must complete a conflict of interest disclosure in the eCOI electronic disclosure system at least annually:
+The following employees and trainees, if employed 50 percent time or greater, must complete a conflict of interest disclosure in the eCOI electronic disclosure system at least annually:

 - Professional and Scientific Staff